ipapi-is/ipapi/README.md

 }
 ```

-### Hosting IP Ranges Database
+## Hosting IP Ranges Database

 Furthermore, the **Hosting IP ranges Database** is provided for offline and scalable access.
 This database contains all known datacenter IP ranges of the Internet.
-A [proprietary algorithm](https://ipapi.is/blog/detecting-hosting-providers.html) was developed to determine if a network belongs to a hosting provider.
+A [proprietary algorithm](https://ipapi.is/blog/detecting-hosting-providers.html) was developed to determine if a network belongs to a hosting provider or not.

-The file format of the database is tab separated text file (.tsv), where each line of the file contains the `company`, `network` and `domain` of the hosting provider.
+The file format of the database is tab separated text file (.tsv), where each line of the file contains the `company`, `network` and `domain` of the hosting providers.

 Example excerpt of the database: